 This classic lake is the largest of all glacier lakes in Montana, situated in Glacier National Park.
 Anyone passing through the area of Going-to-the-Sun Road, which follows the lake’s southern coast, must definitely stop at this location to take in the breathtaking view.

-The lake Mcdonald is 10 miles long, about 500 feet deep, and is situated in an Ice Age glacier basin, giving it the traditional fjord Montana Lake appearance.
-Apart from the western side, the lake is practically covered by the Continental Divide, which not only enhances the lake’s picturesqueness but also acts as a rain barrier.
+Lake Mcdonald is 10 miles long, about 500 feet deep, and in an Ice Age glacier basin, giving it the traditional fjord Montana Lake appearance.
+Apart from the western side, the lake is practically covered by the Continental Divide, which enhances the lake’s picturesqueness and acts as a rain barrier.

 The area surrounding Lake Mcdonald also offers some incredible opportunities for animal viewing, making it possible to see elk, mountain goats, bighorn sheep, as well as the occasional black bear.